Sophisticated-IS/ManchesterCodePaintApp/README.md

 # ManchesterCodePaintApp
-Apllication whcih plots a chart according to Manchester Code of the number in hex format
+Target Platform - Winodows 7  and higher with .NETFramework v4.6.1 Apllication whcih plots a chart according to Manchester Code of the number in hex format

 # Manchester Code Agreements